 The theory of minority stress has been used to understand disparities in mental health between sexual minorities and other individuals.

 A survey of 33 health care sites around the country found that minority sexual orientation was associated with higher levels of stress and other mental health disorders.

 Lesbian and bisexual women who were out as teenagers had more emotional stress and were up to 2.5 times as likely to have suicidal thoughts in the past year as straight women.
 Lesbian and bisexual women who were not out were more likely than straight women to have attempted suicide.

 Another study found that women with same-sex partners had more mental-health disorders, including depression, phobia and post-traumatic stress disorder.

-Bisexuals suffer some of the same mental-health problems, with some research suggesting they have the lowest level of emotional well-being.
+Bisexuals suffer some of the same mental-health problems, with some research suggesting they have the lowest level of emotional well-being, according to SAMHSA.
 Bisexuals also report higher levels of depression than straight individuals.

-The data on mental-health disorders among transgender individuals are limited.
+The data on mental-health disorders among transgender individuals are limited, according to SAMHSA.
 The available studies have produced differing results.
 One study found transgender women more likely to have suicidal thoughts and attempts at suicide, more likely to take psychotropic drugs and more likely to abuse alcohol than heterosexual women and non-transgender men.
 But the study found no difference in this respect between transsexual women and lesbians.